Air Armament Center: Testing of weapons

-APGC conducted realistic testing of new weapons as an independent organization, reporting directly to the Chief of Staff of the Air Force and advocating a "fly-before-buy" approach to acquiring new systems.
+The command conducted realistic testing of new weapons as an independent organization, reporting directly to the Chief of Staff of the Air Force and advocating a "fly-before-buy" approach to acquiring new systems.
 Such a shift, however, remained a challenge, for the Air Force continued the "buy-fly-fix" process that had grown from the demands of the Second World War and undervalued the importance of timely independent operational test and evaluation.

-APGC attempted to simulate combat conditions during its tests.
+It attempted to simulate combat conditions during its tests.
 It also grew in size as it acquired the systems it tested.
-By 1956, Air Force regulations outlined an eight-phase test and evaluation process that did not include the APGC until phase seven.
+By 1956, Air Force regulations outlined an eight-phase test and evaluation process that did not include the comand until phase seven.
 By that point in the acquisition cycle, the Air Force had often already fielded units with new systems that APGC had not yet tested.
 Not surprisingly, operators often experienced serious problems with these new, untested systems.
-This led to a misperception about the value of operational test and evaluation (OT&E) and APGC.
+This led to a misperception about the value of operational test and evaluation (OT&E) and the command.
 Had OT&E taken place before production decisions and fielding new systems, there likely would not have been any question about the added value of independent OT&E.

-As a result of the doubts about the value of APGC and cuts to the defense budget, in 1957 the Air Force stripped APGC of its major command status, reduced its budget and authorized personnel, and redesignated the Command the Air Proving Ground Center, and assigned it to the Air Research and Development Command.
+As a result of the doubts about the value of the command and cuts to the defense budget, in 1957 the Air Force stripped it of its major command status, reduced its budget and authorized personnel, and redesignated the Command the Air Proving Ground Center, and assigned it to the Air Research and Development Command.
 This action meant the Air Force no longer had an independent organization that specialized in impartial operational test and evaluation.